The Woodlands, TX 77381

 Kid-Friendly Fun at the Annual Children’s Festival

-Although it’s not a holiday-themed event, The Woodlands’ Annual Children’s Festival (Nov.
-10 – 11) will still put you and your family in a festive mood.
+Although it’s not a holiday-themed event, The Woodlands’ Annual Children’s Festival (early November) will still put you and your family in a festive mood.
 Featuring two days of live entertainment and plenty of big smiles, the festival offers a fantastic way to spend the weekend with your kids.
 From creating art and exploring science to rock climbing and kite making (and flying), the festival is loaded with an endless amount of fun hands-on experiences designed to educate and inspire.

 All of this is just part of the fun, as the festival is headlined by none other than Sesame Street Live!
 The Cookie Monster, Elmo and Rosita will light up the stage with their singing and dancing, delighting your kids and likely leaving you feeling a bit nostalgic.
 The mighty and mysterious heroes of PJ Masks will also be on hand for photos and super-powered hugs.